Rivian Automotive Whale Trades Spotted

 What The Experts Say On Rivian Automotive:

-- Wedbush downgraded its action to Outperform with a price target of $130.0
+- RBC Capital downgraded its action to Outperform with a price target of $165

-- Goldman Sachs downgraded its action to Neutral with a price target of $94.0
+- JP Morgan downgraded its action to Neutral with a price target of $104

-- Morgan Stanley downgraded its action to Overweight with a price target of $147.0
+- Baird downgraded its action to Outperform with a price target of $150

-- Mizuho downgraded its action to Buy with a price target of $145.0
+- Wolfe Research downgraded its action to Outperform with a price target of $130

-- RBC Capital downgraded its action to Outperform with a price target of $165.0
+- Goldman Sachs downgraded its action to Neutral with a price target of $94

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.